Decimals

 You can place decimals on a number line to help visualize the value of decimals.

-Decimals image 5
+Decimals table image 7

-Step by step guide: decimal number line
+Step by step guide: Decimal number line

 You can perform calculations on decimal numbers like you would with multi-digit numbers.